ljeck3/miniproject3LeviEck/README.md

 ### Mini Project 3

-# Video Game Collection Library
+# Flaskr Personal Game Library

 Keep track of the video games you own!